William Muldoon: Later years

 In 1921 Muldoon was personally tapped by Governor Nathan Lewis Miller as the inaugural Chairman of the New York State Athletic Commission, when professional boxing's status was legally restored in New York.
 While on NYSAC, Muldoon's czarish decrees characterized his inflexible sense of integrity to the press and sporting public.
 He was dubbed in the papers "the Iron Duke."

 In 1927 Muldoon was profiled by The New Yorker magazine and in 1929 by The Saturday Evening Post.
 A biography was published in 1928, with a foreword by Jack Dempsey.

 William Muldoon died at age 81 in Westchester County, New York, and was interred in a grandiose private mausoleum at Kensico Cemetery in Valhalla, New York.
-Sometime after the end of his wrestling career and before the turn of the century, Muldoon had claimed for years that he was born in 1845, and seven years older than his age verified in the Muldoon Family Bible, which documents his real birth year.
+Muldoon's New York Times obituary repeated his claim to have been born in 1845 and to have served in the Civil War.
+U.S. Census records from 1860 and later years document his real birth year.

 In 1996, Muldoon was inducted into the International Boxing Hall of Fame.

 In 2004, he was inducted into the Professional Wrestling Hall of Fame and Museum under the "Pioneer Era" category.